aaronahmid/amidbidee.webpage.io/README.md

-# Just a simple landing page built for fun
+# Just a simple landing page with only a navbar and jumbotron (built for fun)